Introduction

 For deny policies, function must return false (or falsey) to succeed.
 For allow policies, function must return true (or truthy) to succeed.
 For warn policies, function must return false (or falsey) to succeed.

-In conjtest, policy (function) names must start with either deny-, allow-, or warn-.
+In conjtest, policy names (ie. defined using def or defn) must start with either deny-, allow-, or warn-.

 When conjtest is provided a policy file, it will gather every public var in that file starting with deny-, allow-, or warn- and evaluate them.
 Functions using this naming conventions will be evaluated, functions not using this convention will be filtered out and not evaluated.

-Policy type Function name (begins with) Policy success
+Policy type Policy name (begins with) Policy success

 Deny